polart/katemas.me/src/content/pages/contact.md

 ---
 title: Get in touch
 seo:
-  title: Contact Me | Get in Touch for 1:1 Coaching and Career Growth | Paris & Online
+  title: Contact Me | 1:1 Coaching and Career Growth | Paris & Online
   description: Ready to take the next step in your career and life?
 Reach out today to start your coaching journey with Kate Mas.
-Unlock your potential and create a fulfilling future.
 Book your FREE chemistry session today.

 ---